-According to ayurvedic traditions, ginger is considered to be the most ‘sattvic’ of spices and is one of the most essential herbs.
-It is considered Katu-rasam (bitter taste), Ushna-veeryam (hot potency), Vata-kapha-har-prabhavam (blemish correcting effect on air and phlegm), Katu-vipakam (pungent after-effect), Laghu-snigdha-gunam (mild and unctuous property) and is valuable as a suppressant and remedy for ‘Kapha and Vatta’ disorders.
-Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea or stomach distress.
+According to ayurvedic traditions, ginger is considered to be the most sattvic of spices and is one of the most essential herbs.
+It is considered katu-rasam (bitter taste), ushna-veeryam (hot potency), vata-kapha-har-prabhavam (blemish-correcting effect on air and phlegm), katu-vipakam (pungent after-effect), laghu-snigdha-gunam (mild and unctuous property) and is valuable as a suppressant and remedy for kapha and vata disorders.
+Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea, or stomach distress.

-Ginger is called as Vishava-bheshaj (the universal medicine) and Maha-aushadhi (wide-spectrum medicine).
-The concept of digestive and metabolic fire (agni) is very central to Ayurveda.
-If food is properly processed and digested, it will not create toxins in the body, called Ama.
-Even if ‘ama’ is created, it can be destroyed by ‘agni’ which can be obtained from ginger in a medicinal manner.
+Ginger is called as vishva-bheshaj (the universal medicine) and maha-aushadhi (wide-spectrum medicine).
+The concept of digestive and metabolic fire (agni) is central to Ayurveda.
+If food is properly processed and digested, it will not create toxins in the body, called ama.
+Even if ama is created, it can be destroyed by agni which can be obtained from ginger in a medicinal manner.

-But can a herb so potent have side-effects?
-The answer is yes, in fact herbalists advise not to take more than 4 grams of ginger in a single day.
-Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea or stomach distress because it reinforces warfarin action by heterogeneous mechanisms.
-It may increase the risk of bleeding or possibly potentiate the effects of warfarin therapy, especially when taken in a powdered form.
+But can a herb so potent have side effects?
+The answer is yes; in fact, herbalists advise not to take more than 4 gm ginger in a single day.
+Ginger if taken in large quantities can cause heartburn, gas, bloating, nausea, or stomach distress.

-People With Ulcers/Inflammation
+Can Affect People With Ulcers/Inflammation

-Unchewed fresh ginger may cause intestinal blockage, and individuals who have had ulcers, inflammatory bowel disease or blocked intestines may react badly to large quantities of fresh ginger.
+Unchewed fresh ginger may cause intestinal blockage, and individuals who have had ulcers, inflammatory bowel disease, or blocked intestines may react badly to large quantities of fresh ginger.

-People With Gallstones
+Can Affect People With Gallstones

-People With Bleeding Disorders
+Can Affect People With Bleeding Disorders

 Ginger stimulates circulation and increases blood flow while preventing blood clotting.
 It could increase risk of bleeding, especially if you have a bleeding disorder or are taking any medications that slow blood clotting.
+For instance, it reinforces the blood-thinning action of warfarin by heterogeneous mechanisms.
+It may increase the risk of bleeding or possibly potentiate the effects of warfarin therapy, especially when taken in a powdered form.

-According to an article published in “Der Anaesthesist” in 2007, consuming ginger around the time of surgery is also a risk for increased bleeding.
-If undergoing surgery, you should avoid drinking ginger tea within the two weeks prior to it.
+According to an article published in Der Anaesthesist in 2007, consuming ginger around the time of surgery is also a risk for increased bleeding.
+If undergoing surgery, you should avoid drinking ginger tea within 2 weeks prior to it.

 Speak with your doctor before drinking ginger tea if you’re on any medication, since it interacts with certain drugs.
-It should also not be used by patients who take anticoagulant, barbiturates, beta-blockers, insulin medications or those who are on anti-platelet therapy.
+It should also not be used by patients who take anticoagulant, barbiturates, beta-blockers, or insulin medications or those who are on anti-platelet therapy.
 According to MedlinePlus, a medical service of the National Institutes on Health, ginger can interact with numerous other drugs like antacids which can be affected by ginger, stimulating the stomach’s production of acid.
-Ginger can also affect medications for the heart, antihistamines, cancer treatments and weight loss drugs.
+Ginger can also affect medications for the heart, antihistamines, cancer treatments, and weight loss drugs.

 Ginger also interacts with herbs that stimulate blood flow and slow blood clotting, which includes clove, garlic, ginkgo biloba, ginseng, turmeric, angelica.
 Combining ginger with these herbs could increase your risk of bleeding.

 Many of these side effects can be avoided by taking ginger supplements in capsules, such as enteric-coated capsules, which delay the body’s digestion of the herb until it enters the digestive tract.
-But, ginger when consumed in reasonable quantities has few negative side effects and is on the FDA’s “generally recognized as safe” list.
+But ginger when consumed in reasonable quantities has few negative side effects and is on the FDA’s “generally recognized as safe” list.
 There have been instances where herbal/health supplements have been sold which were contaminated with toxic metals or other drugs.
 Thus, herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.